Parsley - Buyer Intent Signals

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives.
-The description does not mention prerequisites, context, or situations where this tool is preferred over siblings like get_analytics_summary or get_conversations.
+No guidance is provided on when to use this tool versus alternatives.
+The description does not mention any exclusions, prerequisites, or contrasting tools.
+The usage is only implicit from the name and scope, which does not meet the bar for explicit context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.